pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/InitializeTypo3BackendInAPhpShellScript(cliMode)/Index.rst

 However it changes value depending on how you call the script.
 In order to make life easy for our programming we decide that the script must always be executed by its absolute path.
-So “./myphpshellscript.phpsh” will not work, but “/abs/path/to/typo3conf/ext/myext/ myphpshellscript.phpsh” will.
+So "./myphpshellscript.phpsh" will not work, but "/abs/path/to/typo3conf/ext/myext/ myphpshellscript.phpsh" will.

 **Note about FreeBSD:** It has been reported (by Rainer Kuhn, punkt.de – thanks) that on FreeBSD the path is not available in $\_ENV['\_']